West Norfolk Junior Cricket League Rules, Regulations and Objectives

 6. At Under 11 and Under 13 levels, two runs shall be awarded for a wide or no-ball, instead of an extra ball, until the last over when the normal extra ball law will apply.
 An extra ball for a no-ball or a wide ball will apply during all overs bowled at Under 15 level.

-7. Match Ball used must be Hunts County Pink ball, supplied at the AGM which shall be:
+7. Match Ball used must be a new Hunts County Pink ball for each match, supplied at the NCL party as agreed at the AGM which shall be:

 8. The Pitch length must be : • 20 yards for under 11 • 21 yards for under 13 • 22 yards for under 15